mourner/flatbush/README.md

 Recreates a Flatbush index from raw `ArrayBuffer` data (that's exposed as `index.data` on a previously indexed Flatbush instance).
-Very useful for transfering indices between threads or storing them in a file.
+Very useful for transferring indices between threads or storing them in a file.

 #### Properties